Daniel-Gong/final_project/README.md

 # Bayesian Telephone: Memory Consolidation and Recall as Generative Processes

-Code availability for Bayesian Telephone: Memory Consolidation and Recall as Generative Processes, a paper written for the **Algorithms of the Mind** course at Yale.
+This is a code repo for Bayesian Telephone: Memory Consolidation and Recall as Generative Processes, a paper written for the **Algorithms of the Mind** course at Yale.

 ## Key Files